A common question involving car insurance is this: does car insurance follow the driver or the car?

 Make sure you are familiar with any exclusions to your car insurance policy.
 Many providers specify situations that will not qualify for coverage.

-Relevant examples may include exclusions on drivers over 75 years of age, business-related driving, and excessive number of passengers.
-Only a few states do not allow certain drivers to be exluded from your policy, such as Kansas, Michigan, New York, Virginia and Wisconsin.
+Only a few states do not allow certain drivers to be excluded from your policy, such as Kansas, Michigan, New York, Virginia, and Wisconsin.

 By staying true to the specifics of your car insurance policy, you can minimize the risk every time you, a family member, or any other driver gets behind the wheel of your car.